Position

 Responsibilities:

-• Receive and process requests for the release of medical records in compliance with HIPAA and other relevant regulations.
+• Process requests for the release of information in accordance with HIPAA, state, and federal regulations.

-• Maintain accurate records of all requests and releases, ensuring proper documentation and retention schedules.
+• Maintain detailed records of all information requests and releases.

 Qualifications

-• Certification as a Registered Health Information Technician (RHIT) or Registered Health Information Administrator (RHIA) is highly desirable.
+• Certification as a Registered Health Information Technician (RHIT) or Registered Health Information Administrator (RHIA) is preferred.

-• Strong understanding of HIPAA and other relevant privacy laws and regulations.
+• Strong knowledge of HIPAA regulations and other relevant privacy laws.

 Is becoming a Release of Information Specialist a good career path?